ANALYSIS-As email threats multiply, funds pick up Proofpoint

 For Proofpoint to continue its gains, management has to avoid the trap of email security firms made by expanding into other business lines, said Ives, the FBR analyst.

 "This is a high growth environment.
 The downfall of companies in the past is when they don't stay focused and try to expand into other areas," he said.
 "If they stay focused, it's a green field opportunity."
-(With additional reporting by Jim Finkle; Editing by Linda Stern, Richard Chang and Edwina Gibbs)
+(With additional reporting by Jim Finkle; Editing by Linda Stern and Richard Chang)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan